 If the home you’re considering is a few decades old, some of the home’s components (e.g., windows) won’t be up to the standard of those found in newly built construction.
 Windows in modern homes are multilayer.
 Some are treated with gas fills between the panes to keep the internal temperature steady.
 Older windows can’t compete when it comes to insulation.

 Replacement parts and the service professionals’ hourly rates can be a significant expense.
 Components found in existing construction are less energy efficient, so heating and cooling bills will be higher.

-While “caveat emptor” sounds like a quip straight out of a TV legal drama, it is a serious consideration for anyone who is purchasing an existing home.
-“Let the buyer beware,” is the meaning of the Latin phrase.
+While “caveat emptor” sounds like a quip straight out of a TV legal drama, it is a serious consideration for anyone purchasing an existing home.
+“Let the buyer beware” is the meaning of the Latin phrase.

-To that end, in the US there are laws on the books that require property sellers to provide disclosures to property buyers.
+To that end, in the US, laws on the books require property sellers to provide disclosures to property buyers.
 Laws like these protect potential buyers.
-However, exceptions exist, and they are unique to the state, commonwealth, or locality.
+However, exceptions exist and are unique to the state, commonwealth, or locality.
 Keen attention to applicable laws in your area is required.

 One exception is exemplified in the state of New York.
-A seller can pay $500 to the buyer at closing, in lieu of providing a list of specific problems that are disclosable by New York law.
+A seller can pay $500 to the buyer at closing instead of providing a list of specific problems disclosable by New York law.
 “I receive $500 back at closing!” sounds great, but an undisclosed problem could cost significantly more than $500.

-Once you’ve found your perfect home (100 years “young,” cobblestone driveway, mullioned windows, and a gas lamp for a porch light), be sure to familiarize yourself with potential drawbacks.
+Once you’ve found your perfect home (100 years “young,” cobblestone driveway, mullioned windows, and a gas lamp for a porch light), familiarize yourself with potential drawbacks.
 Many are addressed in real estate agreements.
 We’re listing some common ones below:

 - Known or potential contamination (e.g., radon, asbestos)